Navigating Compliance Challenges

 Trace the Origin and Development of CMMC Level 3 Requirements

 Case studies underscore the significance of this transition.
-For instance, the Navy's exploration of cloud technology as a Government Furnished Equipment (GFE) strategy aims to alleviate regulatory burdens while ensuring compliance with cybersecurity standards.
+For instance, the Navy's exploration of cloud technology as a Government Furnished Equipment (GFE) strategy aims to alleviate regulatory burdens while ensuring compliance with new standards.
 Additionally, concerns regarding the financial implications of the new standards highlight the challenges faced by small and medium-sized enterprises, which may struggle to manage the costs and time required to meet these requirements.

-As the cybersecurity framework continues to develop, the phased implementation of its requirements will affect approximately 338,000 vendors, including nearly 230,000 small enterprises.
+As the CMMC framework continues to develop, the phased implementation of its requirements will affect approximately 338,000 vendors, including nearly 230,000 small enterprises.
 This comprehensive approach not only enhances cybersecurity across the defense sector but also establishes a legal obligation for contractors to adhere to regulations throughout the contract lifecycle, underscoring the critical role of cybersecurity in national safety.

 Follow the arrows to see how the CMMC evolved over time, from its establishment to the introduction of Level 3 requirements and their impact on vendors and enterprises.